Pabitra Kar

 Pabitra Kar (born 17 June 1949) is an Indian politician.
-He was the 11th deputy Speaker of the Tripura Legislative Assembly, in office since 18 March 2013.
+He was the 11th deputy Speaker of the Tripura Legislative Assembly, from 18 March 2013 to 2018.
 In a political career spanning five decades, Kar was a senior leader of the Communist Party of India (Marxist) and occupied several portfolios in the Government of Tripura.
 Prior to his election as Deputy Speaker, Kar was Industry Minister of Tripura from 1998 to 2004.
 He was Chairman (2008–2013) of the Tripura Industrial Development Corporation.
 He describes himself as a politician, social worker and farmer.

 Early life and career

-Kar was born in a Bengali family.
+Kar was born to a Bengali family.
 His father was Promode Chandra Kar and mother Rajlaxmi Kar.
-He attended the MBB College in Agartala, then affiliated to University of Calcutta and earned a BSc in Pure Science with distinction in the year 1971.
+He attended the MBB College in Agartala, then affiliated to University of Calcutta, and earned a BSc in Pure Science with distinction in 1971.
 Kar is married to Rama Das and the two have a daughter who is a qualified engineer.
-In 2013, he won election by just 1000 votes.
+In 2013, he won re-election by just 1000 votes.
 The next time it was expected that he would face tough competition there.
-As of 2019 the current deputy is Shri Biswa Bandhu Sen, since 21 June 2018.
-He was member of Tripura Legislative Assembly from Khayerpur (Tripura Vidhan Sabha constituency) since 1993 till 2018.
-In 2018 Tripura Legislative Assembly election he was defeated by Bharatiya Janata Party candidate Ratan Chakrabarty.
+He was succeeded as deputy speaker by Shri Biswa Bandhu Sen, 21 June 2018.
+He was member of the Tripura Legislative Assembly from the Khayerpur constituency from 1993 to 2018.
+In the 2018 Tripura Legislative Assembly election he was defeated by the Bharatiya Janata Party candidate Ratan Chakrabarty.